jyang-zhou/Multi-view-Data-Visualization-via-t-SNE/README.md

 mSNE and multi-SNE are implemented on different types of data, where mSne and multi-SNE are two different methods to visualize multi-view data.

-Please see sample code for more detail
+Please see sample code for more detail.

+Data set used can be found in Data-set Folder.

 Visualization and Accuracy